cephasteom/zen-docs/docs/docs/functions/arithmetic-functions.md

 ## reset
 Reset a pattern to the beginning each time it receives a true value. `true` resets `t` in the internal state, `false` is ignored.
-Requires an id to keep track of the internal state.
+Requires an ID to keep track of the internal state.

 `reset(t, i=0, expr, bool)`